 - 81. Mark Langridge-Kemp addressed the Committee as the Head of Property, Delivery and Compliance at Eastbourne Council. - 82.
 Charlie Russ addressed the Committee as the agent/consultant for Eastbourne Borough Council. - 83.
 The Major Projects Lead introduced report PR20/21-11 and reminded members of the report content. - 84.
 The Chair informed the Committee that this was an unusual position to be considering the work of another Local Authority and in this situation the Chair would use his discretion to allow the Public Speakers to respond to questions where SDNPA Officers were not able to, or where the Public Speakers input would aid the Committee's deliberations. - 85.
-The Committee commented that: - The Eastbourne Downland Whole Estate Plan process was to be commended and an impressive document had been produced. - They were pleased that tenants had been engaged in the Whole Estate Plan process (WEP). - The WEP highlighted that local community and public benefit was an important goal of WEP's generally. - 86.
-In response to questions Officers clarified that: - There was always a fine balance to strike between public access and biodiversity enhancement which this WEP did well. - When Eastbourne Borough Council Cabinet approved the WEP they also prioritised the action plan which would have an ongoing review process. - SDNPA plays an active part in the Heritage Coast Partnership which provides a useful mechanism to ensure that future developments and the visitor offers at Beachy Head, Birling Gap and the Seven Sisters are complementary. - 87.
-In response to questions the Public Speakers clarified that: - When Eastbourne Borough Council was considering the potential sale of its Downland Estate, a Public Referendum was held, with the result being not to proceed with the disposal of the asset.
-This led to the commitment to develop a WEP and there were currently no further plans for Eastbourne Borough Council to consider disposal of the Downland. - The decision to remove the farm buildings at Black Robin Farm was agreed in conjunction with the new farm tenant who had no need for them.
-The income from the holiday lets would be ring fenced for educational programmes. - Visitor Numbers were calculated using the Outdoor Recreation Valuation Tool (ORval) which allowed for a value to be calculated for the Natural Capital Accounts. - The WEP was produced prior to the Covid-19 outbreak but consulted on once the pandemic lock down was in place. - 88.
-The Chair reminded the Committee that an endorsed WEP would become a material consideration within the planning system as explained in the report. - 89.
+The Committee commented that: - The Eastbourne Downland Whole Estate Plan process was to be commended and an Impressive document produced. - They were pleased that the farming community had been engaged in the Whole Estate Plan process (WEP). - The WEP highlighted that local community and public benefit was an important goal of WEP's generally. - 86.
+In response to questions Officers clarified that: - There was always a fine balance between that of public access and biodiversity enhancement. - When Eastbourne Borough Council Cabinet approved the WEP they also prioritised the action plan which would have an ongoing review process. - SDNPA plays an active part in the Heritage Coast Partnership which seeks to ensure that Beachy Head, Birling Gap and the Seven Sisters are all connected and not competing against one another. - 87.
+In response to questions the Public Speakers clarified that: - When Eastbourne Borough Council was considering the potential sale of the Downland a Public Referendum was held, with the out coming result being not to proceed with the disposal of the asset.
+The result of the referendum led to the WEP and there were currently no further plans for Eastbourne Borough Council to dispose of the Downland. - The decision to remove the farm buildings at Black Robin Farm was agreed in conjunction with the new farm tenant who had no need for the building.
+The income from the holiday lets would be ring fenced for educational support. - Visitor Numbers were calculated using the Outdoor Recreation Valuation Tool (ORval) which allowed for a value to be calculated for the Natural Capital Accounts. - The WEP was produced prior to the Covid-19 outbreak but consulted on once the pandemic lock down was in place. - 88.
+The Chair reminded the Committee that an endorsed WEP would become a material consideration within the planning system. - 89.
 RESOLVED: That the Committee resolved to: - I. Endorse the Eastbourne Downland Estate Whole Estate Plan